Easy Apple Cider Roasted Turkey Legs

 There’s no need to make an entire turkey when you can make delicious turkey drumsticks.
 Give each guest a deliciously braised whole turkey leg for Thanksgiving dinner!

 I’ve always been a fan of white meat turkey smothered with stuffing and gravy, but my husband has turned me into a dark meat lover over the years!
+When we have a smaller Thanksgiving dinner, I skip making a big turkey, and instead I make these easy roasted turkey legs!

 The juicy meat is simply the best, and it’s so hard to mess up.
-This turkey drumstick recipe is easy to make with simple ingredients that honor the season; onion, apples and warm, fragrant spices
+This turkey drumstick recipe is easy to make with simple ingredients that honor the season, onion, apples and warm, fragrant spices.

 This recipe calls for both turkey legs and turkey thighs, since they’re typically packaged together.
 You will need to separate them at the joint if they’re still connected.
-You can absolutely substitute and use only turkey legs or turkey thighs, just grab 4 of them!

 While I know that most of you will make this for Thanksgiving, it’s truly easy enough for weeknight dinner.
 If giant turkey legs are on sale at the grocery store this fall, grab four of them and make this easy dinner for your family!